 04 of 05

-Most N, HO and O train sets today include "integrated roadbed track."
-This is track with a raised molded plastic base that represents the ties and ballast.
+Most N, HO and O-train sets today include "integrated roadbed track."
+This is a track with a raised molded plastic base that represents the ties and ballast.
 Each manufacturer has developed their own line and calls this type of track by their own trade name.

 This newer type of track is well suited for beginners, especially younger modelers and temporary layouts - even on carpeted floors.
 In addition to providing a more realistic base, the roadbed elevates the track above the flooring and... provides and additional locking mechanism to hold the sections together.

 The only disadvantage of these track systems over conventional track pieces is that they are not universally compatible.
 Conventional tracks have long been built to standards developed by the National Model Railroad Association which ensured they would work with each other.
 Because of patents with the new style, each manufacturer has had to make their own track system, and they are not compatible with each other.